 Materials for the Sensory Fun

 The sky is the limit when it comes to sensory materials for kids.
 For Easter sensory activities, we tend to go with pastel colors, and of course tons of little jelly beans and crinkly Easter grass.
 Here are some more Easter sensory supply ideas.
+I may get commissions for purchases made through links in this post.

 - Large Bins